 Custodial Credit Risk - Deposits: Deposits are exposed to custodial credit risk if they are not covered by depository insurance, and the deposits are uncollateralized, collateralized with securities held by the pledging financial institution, or collateralized with securities held by the pledging institution's trust department or agency but not in the depositor-government's name.
-As of June 30, 2020 and 2019, OSAG had cash on deposit with financial institutions of approximately \$6,148,000 and \$1,611,000, respectively, which is either insured via federal deposit insurance or collateralized with securities held by pledging financial institutions in OSAG's name.
+As of June 30, 2021, OSAG had cash on deposit with financial institutions of approximately \$14,770,000.
+Of this amount, \$5,281,000 is either insured via federal deposit insurance or collateralized with securities held by the pledging financial institution's name.
+The remaining \$9,489,000 in deposits were swept to a U.S. Government securities-based money market mutual fund.
+These funds are not insured or collateralized.
+However, OSAG's management does not consider these swept funds to be a significant risk based on the fact that the money market mutual fund is rated Triple-A and primarily is comprised of short-term financial institutions of approximately \$6,148,000, which was either insured via federal deposit insurance via federal deposit with financial institutions of approximately pledging financial institutions of approximately is comprised of short-term financial institutions of approximately \$6,148,000, which was either insured via federal deposit insurance or collateralized with securities held by the U.S.

 Custodial Credit Risk - Investments: OSAG does not have a written policy for custodial credit risk.
 Investments are exposed to custodial credit risk if they are uninsured, are not registered in OSAG's name, or are held by a counterparty or the counterparty's trust department but not in OSAG's name.
-As of June 30, 2020 and 2019, OSAG's investments are held by its agent in OSAG's name.
+As of June 30, 2021 and 2020, OSAG's investments are held by its agent in OSAG's name.
 Accordingly, no investments are subject to custodial credit risk.